 On January 16, 2014, the Mongolian Parliament adopted a new State Minerals Policy.
 The main focus of the policy is to establish a stable investment environment; improve the quality of mineral exploration, mining and processing; encourage the use of environmentally friendly and modern technology; and strengthen the competitiveness of the Mongolian mining sector on the international market.
 The State Minerals Policy is also intended to serve as the basis for amendments to the existing Minerals Law and other laws relating to the mining sector.
-On April 30, 2014, proposed amendments to the 2006 Minerals Law were presented to Mongolian Parliament.
-The draft amendments reportedly call for setting up a database of licence holders that are listed on international stock markets, improving agreements between holders of mining licences and the local government, and making clear the roles and responsibilities of government agencies and mining licence within three years of the date of issuance of the licence.
+On July 1, 2014, the Mongolian Parliament passed the Law on the Amendments to the Minerals Law, which amends the 2006 Minerals Law.
+In addition, the Mongolian Parliament also passed a separate law which repeals the 2010 statute which imposed a moratorium on the granting of new exploration licenses and the transfer of existing licenses.
+The Amendments to the Minerals Law extends the maximum period for an exploration license from 9 years to 12 years, extends the requirement for holders of mining licenses to ensure that 90% of their workforce is comprised of Mongolian nationals to the mining license holder's subcontractors as well, and made clearer the roles and responsibilities of government ministries and departments with respect to mineral matters, among other changes.